 top of page

 The Erie Canal Cloggers are based in Borodino NY, a hamlet of the beautiful town of Skaneateles.
 Our group was formed in 1994 by Richard Hawker, Dale Burl, and the late “Phylla Mae” Antos.
-We teach and perform a lively, foot-stomping, hand clapping variety of numbers danced to traditional, country and even modern pop and rock music.
+Founding member, Richard Hawker's granddaughter, Aliccia Sedorus, is the Director and Choreographer for the group.
+She instructs alongside Barbara D'Auitolo and Luanne Wilde.
+We offer 3 levels of clogging, Beginner, Intermediate and Advanced.
+We teach and perform a variety of music from bluegrass, country and modern pop and rock music.

 The primary goal of the Erie Canal Cloggers is to share our joy of clogging with others through teaching and performing throughout the Central New York community.
-We currently have over 20 active members.
+We currently have about 15 active members.
 We have entertained shows both locally in New York and also as far as Blossburg PA.

 Clogging is a family activity and can be enjoyed at any age.
 Our members range in age from 8 to 75.
 It is wonderful exercise and just plain fun.
 Family and Friends are always welcome to stop by our dance studio to watch and enjoy the camaraderie of our members.